Back To Work - What will people do with the homes they've purchased over the past two years?

 Returning Back To The Office!

-How Does This Affect The Housing Market After Two Years of Change?
+How Does Being Back At Work Affect The Housing Market After Two Years of Change?

 It is true that more and more businesses are having their workers return to the office.
 There have been lessons learned; we can achieve a good amount from the home office.
 Businesses are also missing the benefits of collaboration between peers and demanding people work from the office more.